 How is it treated?

-The treatment of priapism depends on the exact cause of the priapism, and how long it has been lasting.
+The treatment of priapism depends on its exact cause, and how long it has been lasting.

-Some cases of priapism may be able to be handled with the use of applying ice packs to help narrow the vessels or taking a decongestant medication such as phenylephrine or pseudoephedrine to help contract the vessels and reduce the blood flow to the penis.
+Some cases of this problem may be able to be handled with the use of applying ice packs to help narrow the vessels or taking a decongestant medication such as phenylephrine or pseudoephedrine to help contract the vessels and reduce the blood flow to the penis.

 Medical interventions may include a doctor using a needle and syringe to remove excess blood from the penis, or injecting alpha-agonist medications to contract the vessels in the penis.